Office 365 Deployment Series with MEMCM – Post 1 – Intro & PreReqs

 - Notes from the field.

 Configuration Manager has a node dedicated to Office 365.
 [MS Docs] We’re going to leverage it for this series, but I’ll also point to parts of the process that can be done outside of CM for additional flexibility.
 We’re also going to cover prerequisites for these features.
 [MS Docs]

-I’ve added these to the main Default Client Settings, but showing them in a new Client Setting for example.
-First one is enabling CM to manage the Office Updates.
+I’ve added these to the main Default Client Settings but show them in a new Client Setting for example.
+The first one is enabling CM to manage the Office Updates.
 [MS Docs]

 Hardware Inventory for Office Information [MS Docs]